 |Cholesterol 122 mg||41%|

 |Protein 52 g||103%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 To make this recipe more diet-friendly…

-- To lower the sodium use a salt alternative or use a lesser amount.
-You could also, use fresh Jalapeños and fresh minced garlic–prepackaged items have a lot of sodium, but fresh have zero.
+- To lower sodium use a salt alternative or use a lesser amount.
+You could also, use fresh Jalapeños and fresh minced garlic–prepackaged items have a lot of sodium, but fresh has zero.
 If you make your own pickles, use that instead of store-bought as well.

 - Whatever changes you make, you can recalculate the nutrition facts at myfitnesspal.com